Should your store expand to offer its own labeled products to compete with big brands?

 Private labeling can also describe the practice of taking an ingredient or component supplied and produced by a secondary company and using it to benefit another brand's product, often without explicit attribution, added Rob Terenzi, co-founder of Vega Coffee.
 Most private-labeled products are sold at a lower cost.

 Private-label manufacturers secure deals with individuals or brands to sell their products under the manufacturer's name with no attribution.
 The products can be sold independently or in support of other products.

-For example, Vega Coffee's coffee is purchased by ice cream manufacturers as an ingredient and by other coffee brands to be sold in their marketing and packaging materials.
+For example, Vega Coffee is purchased by ice cream manufacturers as an ingredient and by other coffee brands to be sold in their marketing and packaging materials.
 Even though the brand doesn't receive recognition, it experiences increased sales volume, helping it lower costs across consumer-facing product lines and paying its farmers for their contributions, said Terenzi.

 He added that this is a mutually beneficial agreement, as the distributing business can leverage the social impact of Vega Coffee.
 "In other words, while XYZ brand of coffee may not mention Vega Coffee in their marketing, they will say that their coffee benefits farmers in Latin America, thereby driving more sales through their built-in audience."

 Private labeling works best for products that improve the value of other products, like Vega Coffee does for its ice cream manufacturer.